 Set Up Your British Virgin Islands Company in Hong Kong

-Pairing your BVI business up with a global multi-currency business account could definitely soften the blow of the recent BVI policy changes if you're already registered there as well.
+Pairing your BVI business with a global multi-currency business account could help mitigate the impact of recent BVI policy changes if you're already registered there as well.

 Register your company with Air Corporate today and get access to a multi-currency business account located in Hong Kong.